Best practices for a frictionless renewal journey

-Most subscription renewals follow a monthly, quarterly, or annual cycle.
+Most renewals follow a monthly, quarterly, or annual subscription billing cycle.
 Sometimes they may be longer depending on the nature or the type of contract.
-Regardless of the renewal cycle length, all renewal journeys are based on the same key elements.
-They are:
+Regardless of the renewal cycle length, all renewal journeys are based on the same key elements, including:

-Generation of order records from within the subscription platform to track the user’s subscription status
+Generating order records within the subscription platform to track the user’s subscription status.

-Charging the customer through their preferred payment option
+Charging the customer through their preferred payment method.

-Marking it as complete on the subscription billing platform
+Marking the process as complete on the subscription billing platform.

 A frictionless renewal journey ensures that each of these steps is conducted smoothly.